curl/everything-curl/libcurl.md

 ## Simple by default, more on demand

-libcurl generally does the simple and basic request by default, and if you want to add more advanced features to the request or transfer, you add that by setting the correct options.
+libcurl generally does the simple and basic transfer by default, and if you want to add more advanced features, you add that by setting the correct options.
 For example, libcurl doesn't support HTTP cookies by default but you need to tell it.

 This makes libcurl behaviors easier to guess and depend on, and also it makes it easier to maintain old behavior and add new features.
 Only applications